Sikhism in Indonesia: Present (post-1949)

 In 2010, there were an estimated ~1,000 Sikhs residing in northern Sumatra.
 Many of the Sikhs of northern Sumatra work in business, merchant, and cow-breeding fields.

 In 2015, the Supreme Council for the Sikh Religion in Indonesia was founded.

 In 2017, it was reported that the overall Sikh population of the island of Sumatra was around ~5,000.
 However, this figure is questioned as Sikhs are subsumed as "Hindus" legally, since Sikhism is not an officially-recognized religion by the Indonesian government.
 There are around nine gurdwaras located across Sumatra (seven in northern Sumatra) in Pematang Siantar, Palembang, and several other localities in the vicinity of Medan.
 In northern Sumatra, Sikhs can be found in Binjai, Sibolga, Tadjung Balai, Permantang Siantar, and Tebing Tinggi.

 In 2017, Sikh population of Jakarta was also reported to be ~5,000.
 The major Sikh temples of Jakarta are the Yayasan Sikh Gurdwara Mission, Pasar Baru, Sikh Temple, Antara Jakarta, Sikh Temple, Tanjung Priok and Gurudwara Guru Nanak Tanggerang Selatan.

 Modern Medanese-Sikhs reportedly speak Bahasa Indonesia with a unique accent.
 The Indian Consulate located in Medan coordinates with the local Sikh temples to commemorate religious events, such as the 550th Guru Nanak Gurpurab celebrations at the GPC Khalsa Gurudwara in November 2019.

 The Indonesian Sikh community has forged close-ties with the local Sindhi Hindu community as the Sindhis also believe in the sanctity of the Guru Granth Sahib and the Sikh gurus but the two groups still maintain separate identities ultimately.
 Indonesian-Sikhs are sometimes conflated and misidentified as "Bengalis", similar to a phenomenon found in Malaysia and Singapore and in pre-war publications.

 Sikhism is not one of Indonesia's officially-recognized religions.
 Sikhs are currently classified as part of the larger Hindu community by the Indonesian government.
 Sikhs are socially considered a non-indigenous people.
-The Sikh population of modern Indonesia may consist of up to 35,000 but it is difficult to accurately affirm any population figure, as the Indonesian government doesn't record Sikhs as an separate ethnic group due to the lack of official recognition of the religion.
+The Sikh population of modern Indonesia may consist of up to 35,000 but it is difficult to accurately affirm any population figure, as the Indonesian government doesn't record Sikhs as a separate ethnic group due to the lack of official recognition of the religion.